Capitol (TV series): Production

-CBS asked The Young and the Restless producer John Conboy to produce an equivalent in daytime during summer 1981 to compete with the more youth oriented ABC soap operas such as All My Children and General Hospital that were the top 2 rated daytime dramas at the time.
+CBS asked The Young and the Restless producer John Conboy to produce an equivalent in daytime during the summer of 1981 to compete with the more youth-oriented ABC soap operas such as All My Children and General Hospital.
 Capitol became the first soap opera to be produced in Los Angeles since The Young and the Restless had begun in 1973.
-Capitol premiered on March 29, 1982, on CBS, replacing Search for Tomorrow in its timeslot after that show's producers, Procter & Gamble was rebuffed by CBS to move their show back to its former timeslot, 12:30 PM/11:30 AM Central, now airing at 2:30 PM /1:30 PM.
-When its contract with the network expired, Search For Tomorrow moved to NBC, running until the end of 1986.
+Prior to its March 29th daytime debut on the CBS schedule, a one-hour pilot episode aired on Friday night (March 26th) immediately following an episode of Dallas.
+Capitol premiered on March 29, 1982 on CBS, replacing Search for Tomorrow in the 2:30 pm (ET)/1:30 (CT/MT/PT) timeslot.
+After that show's producers, Procter & Gamble was rebuffed by CBS to move their show back to its former timeslot, 12:30 pm/11:30 am and with its contract with the network expiring, Search for Tomorrow moved to NBC the same day Capitol launched, and continued there until it was canceled near the end of 1986.

 The show's title sequence during its early years showed aerial scenes of Washington, D.C. shot during the winter of 1980–81.
 In the final year, a computerized sequence was instituted, illustrating glamour and sex in addition to the Washington Monument and the Jefferson Memorial.